 Medication Management

-LunaJoy Health includes medication management, with either a board-certified medical doctor or licensed APN.
-Similar to other online telehealth prescribers, there are limitations to what can and cannot be prescribed, such as controlled substances, Xanax or Adderall.
-The out-of-pocket cost for initial intake is $240 and follow-up sessions are $150, but several insurance plans are accepted.
+LunaJoy includes medication management, with either a board-certified medical doctor or licensed nurse practitioner.
+Similar to other online medication management services, LunaJoy providers cannot prescribe controlled substances, such as Xanax or Adderall.
+The out-of-pocket cost for an initial 60-minute intake is $240 and 30-minute follow-up sessions are $150.
+Several insurance plans are accepted, which could drastically lower the cost.

 Group topics include: